danielmason89/mcMasterful-books-bdv-103/README.md

-# 📚 Assignment 3: Improving Iterations — Bookstore API
+# 📚 Assignment 4: Supporting the Warehouse — Bookstore API

-This is the third assignment for **BDV 103: Advanced JavaScript through Node.js** at McMaster University Continuing Education.
-The objective was to enhance the Bookstore API project by adding CI/CD workflows, static analysis tooling, and advanced book filtering capabilities.
+This is the fourth assignment for **BDV 103: Advanced JavaScript through Node.js** at McMaster University Continuing Education.
+The objective was to add tests to our CI pipeline and use them to help us build and design an initial API for the McMasterful Books warehouse.

 ## ✅ Features Implemented